zacharytang/addressbook-level4/collated/main/zacharytang.md

      * Populates the initialized grid with lessons according to timetables passed */ private void fillTimetables() {
-        if (timetables == null) {
+        // If null passed into constructor, display empty timetable if (timetables == null) {
             return;
         }